 Do I need to let the salmon rest?

-Ideally you should let most proteins rest for 10 minutes after cooking to let the fibers relax for tenderer meat and fish.
-Once you’ve taken the salmon out of the oven or off the heat, cover it with aluminum foil and allow it to rest for about 10 minutes.
+Ideally you should let most proteins rest for about 10 minutes after cooking to let the fibers relax for more tender meat and fish.
+So once you’ve taken the salmon out of the oven or off the heat, cover it with aluminum foil and allow it to rest for about 10 minutes.

 - Brown rice